triasteran/Data-Science-For-Life-Science/Statistics_and_Math_in_R/test2.md

        var.equal = T)

-# p-value is low, so we can reject H0 => treatment has an impact on weight.
+# p-value is low, < 0.05, so we can reject H0 at this level of significance => treatment has an impact on weight.
 95% confidence interval for mean difference is (0.9558432, 1.9041568), which does not contain 0.
 And it is also strictly above zero, which suggests that the treatment caused weight gain.

 #[1] Paired t-test